All Episodes

 Yeah.

-I haven't I don't think there is anybody else in his field.
+I haven't, I don't think there is anybody else in his field.

 Tom Clancy is, of course, brilliant and great.

-I haven't had I really haven't been reading too many novels lately.
+I haven't had, I really haven't been reading too many novels lately.

-Uh what with uh it's just I go through cycles.
+What with I go through cycles.

-But uh and Vince a young guy.
+And Vince, a young guy.

 The guy's a hunk.

-Coco will get it up there, the webmaster, and uh you'll uh get a chance to see Vince and me together, and I think with Joel Cerno out on the set of 24th.
+Coco will get it up there, the webmaster, and you'll get a chance to see Vince and me together.

-Stephen in uh in St. Louis, you're next.
+Stephen in St. Louis, you're next.

 Welcome to the program.